taosdata/TDengine/docs/en/04-concept/index.md

 STable is a template for a type of data collection point.
 A STable contains a set of data collection points (tables) that have the same schema or data structure, but with different static attributes (tags).
 To describe a STable, in addition to defining the table structure of the metrics, it is also necessary to define the schema of its tags.
 The data type of tags can be int, float, string, and there can be multiple tags, which can be added, deleted, or modified afterward.
 If the whole system has N different types of data collection points, N STables need to be established.

 In the design of TDengine, **a table is used to represent a specific data collection point, and STable is used to represent a set of data collection points of the same type**.
+In the meters example, we can create a super table named `meters`.

 ## Subtable